Haoyu-Tan/SnowGlobeSimulation/README.md

 ## Implementation
 ### Step 1 - Water Particles
 Based on our observation, the snow globes are usually filled with fluids.
 In our implementation, we first filled our snow globe with water using SPH water technique.
 We also observed that the fluid inside the fully filled snow globe is not “visible” from outside so we do not render the water particles in our scene.
-After this step, we have about 250 water particles in the snow globe.
+After tunning the parameters, we have about 250 water particles in the snow globe.

 ### Step 2 - Snow Particles
 In this step, we implement the snow particles based on the water particles we have.
 We observed that in some snow globes with swirling water, the snow particles inside the water have similar motion as the water.
 From this feature, we assumed that the trajectory of a snow particle could be majorly affected by three different facts: the motion of the waters nearby, the motion of the snow particle neighbors, and other forces (e.g., gravity).